NorrlandsOperan: Performance facilities

 The building also houses the Vita kuben (White Cube), an exhibition space for contemporary art.
-In 1984, NOP took over the space of the former fire station in Umeå, which was originally built in 1937.
+In 1984, NorrlandsOperan took over the space of the former fire station in Umeå, which was originally built in 1937.
 After major renovations, the new venue opened in 2002, with a newly built theater and concert hall, combined with the old opera house.
 An assembly hall was subsequently constructed at the venue.

 During a concert with the band Mando Diao on 27 January 2007, parts of the floor collapsed and about 50 people fell about 2.5 meters to the underlying basement floor.
-29 people were taken to hospital for treatment of varying degrees.
-In 2009 the former opera director was convicted in the District Court (Tingsrätt) for gross negligence, but was acquitted the following year by the Court of Appeals (Hovrätt).
-The opera's technical director who also was charged was acquitted in court.
+29 people were taken to hospital to be treated for injuries of varying degrees.
+In 2009 the former opera director was convicted in the district court for gross negligence, but was acquitted the following year by the court of appeal.
+The opera's technical director was also charged and was acquitted in court.